CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 10. Expand the **PrioritZDnDRanking** folder and then expand the sub-folder **generated**.

 11. Open the **ControlManifest.Input.xml** file.
-The manifest is the metadata file that defines a component including the properties exposed to the hosting app.
+The manifest is the metadata file that defines a component, including the properties exposed to the hosting app.

       ![](images/L02/image6.png)